Hello, my name is Erika Larson.

 I believe in practicing what you preach, voting with $$ and living your values.

 Over the years since then, through trial and error and a lot of research, I've developed other habits necessary of an ecologically and socially ethical lifestyle and I've gotten braver about sharing them with people like you.
 This is purely a passion project - not a business - and seeing that people have been inspired by my life has greatly encouraged me to keep sharing and keep pursuing a life of health and integrity.
 Thank you for following along.
+I am constantly inspired and shaped by the people I follow around the world who are also on a journey towards sustainability and health.
+I need to mention them because I am not doing this in a vacuum on my own and the zero waste community especially is responsible for most of my seemingly brilliant ideas.
 Though I'm absolutely not perfect, and my trash doesn't fit into a jar, you make me want to be better and keep me accountable.
 We're all on a journey - share yours with me!

 I was born in Orange County, California and spent my first 19 years there.
-Always an indoorsy girl who hated the beach, wearing shorts and flip flops (and really anything to do with Southern California), I happily made the move to Bend, Oregon in 2007 with my mom.
-For the ten years I lived in Bend, I got married, bought a house, adopted a couple pets, went to massage school and started my own business, Third Eye Massage Therapy.
+Always an indoorsy girl who hated the beach, wearing shorts and flip flops (and really anything to do with Southern California), I happily made the move to Bend, Oregon in 2007.
+During the ten years I lived in Bend, I got married, bought a house, adopted a couple pets, went to massage school and started my own massage studio.
 In September 2017, my husband and I moved to Minneapolis, Minnesota.
 We traded in our three bed, two bath house for a one bedroom condo exactly half its size.
 We searched high and low for an affordable large city with an amazing art scene (my husband is a writer/composer and is heavily involved in the theatre scene), good public transportation, and progressive ideals.
 Minneapolis was the place, and we love it so far (freezing temps and all).